-Bullying means: any intentional gesture or any intentional written, verbal, electronic, or physical act or threat that is sufficiently severe, persistent, or pervasive that creates an intimidating, threatening or abusive educational environment for a student or staff member that a reasonable person, under the circumstances, knows, or should know will have the effect of: harming a student or staff member, whether physically or mentally; damaging a student's or staff member's property; placing a student or staff member in reasonable fear of harm to the student or staff member's or staff member in reasonable fear of damage to the student's or staff member's or staff member's property; or cyber bullying (bullying by use of any electronic communication device through means including, but not but not limited to, email, instant messaging, text messages, blogs, mobile phones, pagers, online games and websites.)
+Bullying means: any intentional gesture or any intentional written, verbal, electronic, or physical act or threat that is sufficiently severe, persistent, or pervasive that creates an intimidating, threatening or abusive educational environment for a student or staff member that a reasonable person, under the circumstances, knows, or should know will have the effect of: harming a student or staff member, whether physically or mentally; damaging a student's or staff member's property; placing a student or staff member in reasonable fear of harm to the student or staff member; placing a student or staff member in reasonable fear of damage to the student's or staff member's property; or cyber bullying (bullying by use of any electronic communication device through means including, but not but not limited to, email, instant messaging, text messages, blogs, mobile phones, pagers, online games and websites.)
 Any form of intimidation or harassment is prohibited by the Board of Education of USD 263 with respect to policies concerning bullying adopted pursuant to this section of subsection (e) of 2017 supp K.S.A.
 72-1138 and amendments thereto.

 The plan shall include provisions for the training and education of staff members and students and shall include appropriate community involvement as approved by the board.
 Students who have bullied others in violation of this policy may be subject to disciplinary action, up to and including suspension and expulsion.
 If appropriate, students who engage in bullying activities may be reported to local law enforcement.
 Students who engage in harassment should know that such behavior can result in discipline or actions which may include restrictions on the offender's activities and learning environment, suspension or expulsion.
 Any incidents of bullying may be reported to any teacher, counselor, or administrator and complaints of bullying will be handled pursuant to procedures set forth in the district's racial and sexual harassment policies.
-The principal is designated as the complaint manager, who will investigate, file the appropriate written report when necessary, and take any necessary action.
-The district bullying implementation plan may be found on the district website: www.usd263.com under Board Policies.
-(See GAAE, JDDC.)
+The principal is designated as the complaint manager, who will investigate, file the appropriate written